nishantgupta83/sms_claude_1/docs/README.md

 ✅ Docker deployment ready
 ✅ Mobile-responsive design

 The app runs on localhost:3001 and is ready for local network deployment.
-Add the missing icon files to complete the PWA setup.RetryClaude does not have the ability to run the code it generates yet.Claude can make mistakes.
-Please double-check responses.
+Add the missing icon files to complete the PWA setup.